Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 ## 3.6 Thinking in Attack Chains

 Never look at vulnerabilities in isolation.
-The most devastating real-world attacks are **chains**—a sequence of small weaknesses, each overcome in turn:
+The most devastating real-world attacks are **chains**-a sequence of small weaknesses, each overcome in turn:

 - Reconnaissance → Social Engineering → Prompt Injection → Privilege Escalation → Data Exfiltration